jinuthankachan/migrator/README.md

 This can be used seamlessly as a standalone CLI binary or integrated directly into your Go projects as a library package.

 ## Features
-- **Transactional Safety:** Each migration file executes within its own database transaction.
-If a statement fails, the entire migration rolls back safely without leaving partial updates.
+- **Transactional Safety:** When running migrations via `migrator up`, all pending migrations execute within a single database transaction.
+If any statement fails, the entire batch rolls back atomically.
+Single-file execution (`migrator up -f`) also runs within its own transaction.
 - **Sequential Execution:** Migrations are executed strictly in the order specified in a simple configuration file.
 - **Idempotency:** A `migrations` tracking table ensures that already-executed migrations are skipped.